Soap & Specialty Gifts

 Your ingredients list sodium hydroxide.
 Isn't that lye?

 Yes it is.
 In order to be called real soap, lye is a required ingredient.
 But, there is no lye in the finished product.
-In simple terms, when the correct amount of oil, water, and lye are properly mixed together, a chemical reaction occurs where the molecules break apart and hook up with one another - kind of like a happy dance.
+In simple terms, when the correct amount of oil, water, and lye are properly mixed together, a chemical reaction occurs where the ingredient molecules break apart and hook up with one another - kind of like a happy dance.
 This is called the saponification process.
-When the dance is over, pure soap
+When the dance is over, pure soap and glycerin remain.
+Handmade soap, when made properly, is very mild.

 What is glycerin?

 Glycerin is a humectant that occurs naturally in the soapmaking process.
-When the happy dance starts, there are never enough lye molecules to go around, so the (broken apart) lye and oil molecules hook up with one another and glycerin is formed.
+When the recipe is created and happy dance starts, there is never enough lye to go around.
+Glycerin is formed when the broken-apart lye and oil molecules hook up with one another.
 Acting almost like a built-in lotion bar, glycerin pulls moisture from the air and puts it back into our skin where we want it to be.
-Commercial soap
+Commercial soap companies usually remove glycerin to be sold separately, however handmade soaps like Soapeez allow this precious glycerin to remain in the final product.

 How do you make soap?